Alexandre Roubtzoff

-Alexandre Roubtzoff (Russian: Александр Александрович Рубцов; 24 January 1884, St. Petersburg - 26 November 1949, Tunis) was a Russian-born French painter who specialized in Orientalist scenes.
+Alexandre Roubtzoff (Russian: Александр Александрович Рубцов; 24 January 1884 – 26 November 1949) was a Russian-born French painter who specialized in Orientalist scenes.
 Most of his adult life was spent in Tunisia.

 Biography

+He was born in St. Petersburg.
 His mother, Evgenia, was unmarried.
 In 1897, by decree, he was allowed to take his mother's surname and a patronymic from his grandfather.
 He was raised by his godmother, Ekaterina, and her husband, the Polish artist Jan Ciągliński.

 He began his artistic education at the drawing school where his godmother taught, then was a student of Dmitry Kardovsky and Ciągliński, at the Imperial Academy of Arts, where he was awarded a total of six grand prizes.
 During the 1900s, he travelled extensively with his adoptive parents, visiting Warsaw, Vienna, Venice, Munich and Paris.
-In 1907, he stayed in Paris for an extended period and became a regular visitor at the studios of Odilon Redon.
+In 1907, he stayed in Paris for an extended period and became a regular visitor at the studio of Odilon Redon.

 As the holder of a scholarship from the Academy, he travelled through Germany, France and Spain and discovered North Africa; arriving in Tangier in 1913.
 The following year, he went to Tunis and, after his scholarship expired, decided to settle there permanently; becoming a French citizen in 1924.
 He attended the Institut de Carthage and earned his living as a portrait painter for the members of French colonial society.
 In 1920, he held a major exhibition of over 125 works at the Tunis Salon.
 Many of his local models also worked for the photographer, Rudolf Franz Lehnert.

 He was initially concerned with accurate portrayals of native costumes, adornments and tattoos; knowledge that he would put to use with illustrations for the works of Ernest-Gustave Gobert, a physician and ethnographer.
 Later, he would develop a greater interest in the character of the people themselves who, despite being poor and uneducated were, in his opinion, beautiful and noble, whereas cultured people were "ugly, petty and inelegant".